stzyx/coolchat/README.md

-## frist attempt in real time websocket connections and APIs\n
+## frist attempt in real time websocket connections and APIs
 shit was cool